discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 23. <Skill name="Manifest Sand Shade"/>

 ### Shorter Phases/Exposed
-The Opener/Golem Rotation above is not taking in account <Effect name="Exposed"/> and can be adjust for shorter "burst" windows.
+The Opener/Golem Rotation above is not taking in account <Effect name="Exposed"/> and can be adjusted to shorter "burst" windows.

-To do so start on Scepter, eventually utilising a double <Skill name="Blood is Power"/> Opener e.g. at [Dark Ai](/fractals/sunqua-peak/) to ramp up group <Boon name="Might"/> and a early <Skill name="Signet of Spite"/> stacking conditions based on their durations.
+To do so start on Scepter, eventually utilising a double <Skill name="Blood is Power"/> Opener e.g. at [Dark Ai](/fractals/sunqua-peak/) with side CC, to ramp up group <Boon name="Might"/> and a early <Skill name="Signet of Spite"/> stacking conditions based on their durations.

 This allows you to delay your Pistol and Torch skills up to right before getting your 10s of <Effect name="Exposed"/>.